amitf1/amitf1.github.io/_posts/2020-08-02-Time-Series-Anomaly-Detection.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/time-series/pred.png" alt="Prediction">

 #### Anomaly Detection
-We can see how on most of the day the predicted values are close to the actual values, while the spikes, which is above the set threshold are marked as anomalies.
+We can see how on most of the day the predicted values are close to the actual values, while the spikes, which reach above the pre-set threshold, are marked as anomalies.
 <img src="{{ site.url }}{{ site.baseurl }}/images/time-series/anomaly.png" alt="Anomaly Detection">

 #### Generalization capabilities